-The nature of this stitch is that it will only be visible on one side, which is the right side (the side you see in front of you when working on a row).
+The nature of the cross stitch crochet is that it will only be visible on one side, which is the right side (the side you see in front of you when working on a row).
 On the other side, it will look like a normal single crochet stitch.

 For this reason, you will need to go in the round to make this stitch consistently visible in every row.
-If you crochet in back and forth rows you will only see the cross stitch every second row and every other row you will see a normal single crochet.
-And that’s not consistent enough and won’t be really visible.
+If you crochet in back and forth rows you will only see the cross stitch every second row and in every other row, you will see a normal single crochet.
+And that’s not consistent enough to make the X-shape of the single crochet clearly visible.

 Cross stitch (Single Crochet Cross Stitch) is a very easy stitch to crochet.
 It’s basically a single crochet with a slight change that makes all the difference.